mattray/emacs/README.md

 Description
 ===========

-Installs the "emacs" package to install the worlds most flexible, customizable text editor.
+Installs the "emacs" package to install the world's most flexible, customizable text editor.

 Requirements
 ============